Biomimetics & Nanostructured Materials Lab

 diversity and inclusion

 Dr. David Kisailus has a diverse background in chemical engineering, materials science, and molecular biology.
-His current research group includes 3 post-doctoral researchers, 5 graduate students, 5 undergraduate students and is highly interdisciplinary; Students come from a wide variety of backgrounds including Chemistry, Biology, Neurology, Physics, Materials Science, and Aerospace Engineering.
+His current research group includes 2 post-doctoral researchers, 7 graduate students, 15 undergraduate students and is highly interdisciplinary; Students come from a wide variety of backgrounds including Chemistry, Biology, Physics, Materials Science, and Aerospace Engineering.

 the natural world